 When you purchase one of my photographs, it comes with a lifetime guarantee (yours or mine, whichever comes first) against technical defects and fading.
 If you ever experience a problem, I will gladly fix it.

-Subtle, tasteful, and complementary is how my approach to traditional framing is best expressed.
+Subtle, tasteful, and complementary is my approach to Traditional Framing.
 The top mat is not brilliant white, but rather an off-white, not quite gray.
 It is either black core or rag, both being acid free.
 The 25 x 32 and 30 x 40 sizes have a narrow accent color under the top mat.
 This mat is chosen to complement the image.
-These two sizes also get a V-groove cut into the top mat.
 All of my photographs are “floated” on the mount board, meaning that the edge of the photo is visible.
 A small amount of the mount board is visible, so visually there is a double and triple mat look.

 I prefer a frame to be a quiet, visual border between the mat and the wall.
 Complementary, quiet, not noticed for the most part.
 Frames of all in this traditional framing group are Nielsen profile 15.
 It is an understated frame, made of the finest aluminum extrusion, and anodized with a brushed finish.
 Several subtle colors are used, and they are chosen to complement the image.
 Non-glare or reflective glass is chosen, depending on the image.
 You are encouraged to specify if you have a preference.